Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Current rates for residential and commercial utility billing accounts can be found online on the Current Water & Sewer Rate FAQs page.

-Sewer charges are based upon water usage during the winter months.
+Single family sewer charges are based upon water consumption during the winter months.
 To calculate sewer use, the city reads your water meter during the winter months to determine a quarterly average.
-This is beneficial for our customers because water use is substantially less in the winter.
-However, if a customer's current actual water use is less than the winter average, then the sewer charge is based on actual water use.
+If a customer's current actual water use is less than the winter average, then the sewer charge is based on actual water consumption.

 Complete an online start service or stop service form or call utility billing during business hours, Monday through Friday, 8 a.m. to 4:30 p.m. at 763-494-6330.